Vasil-Antonov1234/movie-magic/README.md

  ### Show dynamic buttons on details page
  - [x] Add edit and delete buttons on details page
+ - [ ] Add creator as relation to Movies
  - [ ] Show buttons only for creators

  ### Delete Movies